topkecleon/telegram-bot-bash/README.md

 Whenever you are processing input from untrusted sources (messages, files, network) you must be as careful as possible, e.g. set IFS appropriate, disable globbing (set -f) and quote everything.
 In addition delete unused scripts and examples from your Bot, e.g. scripts 'notify', 'calc', 'question', and disable all not used commands.

-**Note:** Until v0.941 (mai/22/2020) telegram-bot-bash had a remote code execution (RCE) bug, please update if you use an older version! see [Issue #125](https://github.com/topkecleon/telegram-bot-bash/issues/125)
+**Note:** Up to version v0.941 (mai/22/2020) telegram-bot-bash had a remote code execution (RCE) bug, please update if you use an older version! see [Issue #125](https://github.com/topkecleon/telegram-bot-bash/issues/125)

 One of the most powerful features of unix shells is variable and command substitution using ```${}``` and ```$()```,